paolo-rossi/delphi-jose-jwt/README.md

 Please keep in mind that the client doesn't have to generate or verify the token (using SHA or RSA) so on the client-side there's no need for the OpenSSL DLLs.

 #### OpenSSL download
-If you need the OpenSSL library on the server, you can download the package directly to the [Indy's GitHub project page] (https://github.com/IndySockets/OpenSSL-Binaries) (keep in mind to always update to the latest version and to match you application's bitness)
+If you need the OpenSSL library on the server, you can download the package directly to the [Indy's GitHub project page](https://github.com/IndySockets/OpenSSL-Binaries) (keep in mind to always update to the latest version and to match you application's bitness)

 ## :question: What is JOSE

-[JOSE](https://tools.ietf.org/html/rfc7520) is a standard that provides a general approach to signing and encryption of any content.
+[JOSE](https://tools.ietf.org/html/rfc7520) is a standard that provides a general approach to the signing and encryption of any content.
 JOSE consists of several RFC:

 - [JWT (JSON Web Token)](https://tools.ietf.org/html/rfc7519) - describes representation of claims encoded in JSON
 - [JWS (JSON Web Signature)](https://tools.ietf.org/html/rfc7515) - describes producing and handling signed messages